Hollowell Sailing Club |Hollowell | Northampton | NN6 8RN | 01604 740328 (sailing days only)

 Lowering the engine first will make the job easier!

-1. Unclip carabiners from the stern hoops and place on hoops on boat sheds.
+1. Unclip from the stern hoops and place on hoops on boat sheds.

 3. Pull powerboat out of shed.
 Load the boat with your equipment - petrol, radios etc.